-Elementary Education Major (K-6 or K-8) and Education Studies Major
+Elementary Education Major (K-6 or K-8)

-Students may elect to major in Elementary Education (K-6 or K-8) or Education Studies.
+Students may elect to major in Elementary Education (K-6 or K-8).
 These majors require a combination of education courses with field experiences and specified courses in other University departments.
 An Elementary Education K-6 or K-8 major leads to recommendation for New Hampshire State Educator Certification.
-An Education Studies major does not qualify students for recommendation for New Hampshire teaching certification.

 For an Elementary Education K-8 degree and recommendation for K-8 certification, students must complete a concentration of at least 15 credits in English, History, Mathematics, or Science courses.
 General and Liberal Education requirements and Education major requirements may be counted toward meeting the concentration.
-Students are also required to take a content area methods course as a part of their concentration.

-Required Education Courses for a K-6 or K-8 Elementary Education

-Course nur nber and name H Field hours Credits

-ED105 Educational Psychology 3

-ED112 Teaching and Learning in a Democratic Society 7 3

-ED224 Design and Management of the 30 hours 3

-Learning Environment

-ED231 Primary Literacy 15 hours 3

-ED263 Methods in Teaching Mathematics 3

-ED308 Introduction to Assessment 3

-ED312 Understanding and Teaching 30 hours 3

-Exceptional Learners

-ED314 Scientific Inquiry and Teaching Methods 3

-ED316 Methods in Teaching Social Studies 3

-ED350 Teaching Literacy across the Curriculum 15 hours 3

-EN204 Introduction to American Literature 3

-EN232 The Teaching of Writing 3

-HS308 From Sea to Shining Sea: the Geography of the e United States 3

-HS319 History of New England 3

-MT130 Mathematics for K-8 Educators 3
+Required Education Courses for a K-6 or K-8 Elementary Education Course Number and Name Field hours ED105 Educational Psychology 3 ED112 Teaching and Learning in a Democratic Society 3 ED224 Design and Management of the Learning Environment 30 hours 3 ED231 Primary Literacy 15 hours 3 ED263 Methods in Teaching Mathematics 15 hours 3 ED308 Introduction to Assessment 3 ED312 Understanding and Teaching Exceptional Learners 15 hours 3 ED314 Scientific Inquiry and Teaching Methods 15 hours 3 ED316 Methods in Teaching Social Studies 15 hours 3 ED350 Teaching Literacy across the Curriculum 15 hours 3 EN204 Introduction to American Literature 3 EN232 The Teaching of Writing 3 HS202 American History in the Age of Slavery and the Civil War or 3 HS204 U.S. History Since 1945 HS308 From Sea to Shining Sea: the Geography of the United Sta ites 3 HS319 History of New England 3 MT130 Mathematics for K-8 Educators 3 PO201 US Government 3

-Total field hours prior to student teaching 90 hours

-ED483 Elementary Student Teaching Seminar 1

-ED490 Student Teaching/Seminar for 16 weeks 14
+Total field hours prior to student teaching 120 hours 120 hours ED483 Elementary Student Teaching Seminar 1 ED490 Elementary Student Teaching 16 weeks 14

-Elementary Certification